Brandon Pries

 DCBH Formation

-My current research focuses on the formation of direct-collapse black holes (DCBHs) in the early universe.
-Specifically, I'm developing a support vector machine (SVM) attempting to predict the probability of a halo forming a DCBH given the halo's properties (mass, temperature, metallicity, etc.).
-I'm currently working on improving the SVM by optimizing its hyperparameters and measuring the relative importances of different features in our data.
+My current research focuses on the formation of direct-collapse black holes (DCBHs), a particular pathway to form massive black holes in the early universe.
+Specifically, I'm developing a support vector machine (SVM) attempting to predict the probability of a halo forming a DCBH given the halo's properties (mass, temperature, metallicity, stellar mass, etc.).
+I've worked on improving the SVM by optimizing its hyperparameters and measuring the relative importances of different features in our data.
+I'm now investigating the performance of SVMs with different feature subsets and inspecting why some halos are misclassified by the SVMs.
+The publication covering this work is in preparation.

 Neutrinos